achtnullzwei/Doorman/docs/en/changelog/firmware.md

   The `Open Door` buttons have been removed in favor of more efficient control methods.

 - **Renamed Ring to Open Entities**
-  The `Ring to Open` entities are now labeled as `RTO: Door Name – Setting` to reflect the updated configuration structure, improving clarity and consistency.
+  The [Ring To Open](../guide/automation/ring-to-open) entities are now labeled as `RTO: Door Name – Setting` to reflect the updated configuration structure, improving clarity and consistency.

 - **Renamed Nuki Lock**
   The `Nuki Lock` entity has been renamed to `Apartment Door` for better alignment with the naming convention used for other doors.